 If starting from A major, however, we can slide up two frets (a whole step) on the 4th string to G♭ and fret the 2nd fret of the 3rd string to include the A. We can then move from the 1st fret on the 2nd string to include E♭.
 Lastly, as it can feel easier to play this chord shape when barring the 1,2, and 3 strings, we can include an additional G♭ on the 1st string.

 When to play 7th chords

 Now that we know some useful moveable shapes, where do we play 7th chords?

-Realistically, we can play a 7th chords wherever we like, provided they sound good.
-But in most cases, as 7th chords sound less stable they introduce tension which demands resolution.
+Realistically, we can play them wherever we like, provided they sound good.
+But in most cases, as they tend to sound less stable, they introduce tension which demands resolution.

 Dominant 7th chord function

 Dominant 7ths are the most common 7th chords and are almost always played as the V chord, the dominant chord in major keys, and the VII chord in minor keys.

 As the dominant 7th isn’t fully compliant with major keys, due to the minor 7th interval, it sounds unstable and feels as though it wants to resolve to the tonic chord.

 Major 7th chords can be played in place of major chords, meaning we can play them as I and IV chords in major keys and III and VI chords in minor keys.
 Major 7 chords sound jazzy and open.

 Minor 7th chord function